atomjump/medimageserv/README.md

 The combined product enables the medical practitioner to take a photo of a patient with their mobile phone, and have the image transferred directly into a specific folder on their PC or server.
 The image is tagged with a patient id immediately before the photo is taken.

-The most common way to install this package is to use an internet connected web-server as a 'proxy' (typically linux based), which temporarily holds the photos that are uploaded from the phone via 3G/4G to the server.
+The most common way to install this package is to use an internet connected PC as a 'proxy' (typically linux based), which temporarily holds the photos that are uploaded from the phone via 3G/4G to the server.
 A Windows Med Image reader sits on the Doctor's PC, which reads the proxy on a regular basis, and downloads images directly into a chosen folder (or folders) on the PC.

 ## 1. To Install Your Proxy